 For the Filling:

-In a 2qt sauce pan, add lentils, 2 C water, bayleaf and 1/2 tsp sea salt.
-Bring lentils to a simmer and cook on medium heat, uncovered for about 30 minutes.
+- Meanwhile, In a medium sauce pan, add lentils, 2 C (460g) water, bayleaf and 1/2 tsp sea salt.
+Bring lentils to a simmer and cook on medium heat continuing to simmer, uncovered for about 30 minutes.
+They should be tender when done.
 Set aside.

-While the lentils are cooking, boil the remaining 2 1/2 C water in a tea kettle.
-Place dried porcini in a bowl and pour the 2 1/2 C of very hot water over the porcini.
+- While the lentils are cooking, boil the remaining 2 1/2 C (690g) water in a tea kettle.
+Place dried porcini in a bowl and pour the 2 1/2 C (690g) of very hot water over the porcini.
 Cover and rehydrate for about 30 minutes.
-Through a fine mesh strainer lined with cheese cloth, drain the porcini pushing/squeezing the porcini and excess broth through the strainer, reserving the broth into a large 2-4 C measuring cup.
+Through a fine mesh strainer lined with cheese cloth or coffee filter, drain the porcini pushing/squeezing the porcini and excess broth through the strainer, reserving the broth into a large 2-4 C measuring cup.
 Set the broth aside, remove the cheese cloth, and put the porcini in the strainer.
 Rinse the porcini under cold running water over the sink.
 Squeeze out excess water through the strainer and into the sink.

-- In a large saute' pan, add the coconut oil.
+- In a large saute' pan or Dutch oven, add the coconut oil.
 Heat to shimmering.
 Turn heat to medium and add the onion, parsnip, celery, carrot, all mushrooms, and remaining 1/2 tsp sea salt.
 Saute' for about 7 minutes, stirring occasionally.
 The veggies should be tender.

-To the saute' pan with the veggies, add the sherry, tamari, tomato paste, fresh thyme, ground pepper, 2 C of mushroom broth and lentils.
+- To the saute' pan or Dutch oven with the veggies, add the sherry, tamari, tomato paste, fresh thyme, reserved celery leaves (optional), ground pepper, 2 C of mushroom broth and lentils.
 Heat through on medium heat just to a simmer.
 Add the flour/broth (or cornstarch) mixture and simmer, whisking gently, until mixture thickens, for about 2-3 minutes.

 - Taste the lentil mixture for seasoning.
 Adjust to taste.